smartcontractresearchforum/docs/en/hiring_community_lead.md

 SCRF is looking for someone who has a background and interest in media and communications, as well as some level of interest and knowledge in blockchain and cryptocurrencies.

-Qualified candidates have:
+SCRF is looking for candidates who have:

 * Clear communication skills and willingness to use chat, video, and email to coordinate
 * The ability to work with a fully remote, globally distributed team
 * Experience managing social media accounts
 * Experience supporting an online community

-## Compensation and Logistics
+## Compensation & Logistics

 * Fully remote
 * Hourly pay - negotiable, competitive
 * Part-time (10-15 hours) to start, opportunities to increase with time
 * Compensation in cryptocurrency preferred

+## How to Apply

+To apply, please email [eugene@smartcontractresearch.org](mailto:eugene@smartcontractresearch.org) and include:

+* CV/resume
+* A short blurb (1-2 paragraphs) about why you’re interested
+* Links to previous work, Github, etc.

 ## Learn More About SCRF